BertSa/CAL.projetveille2021/raspberryPi/README.md

 ### Raspberry Pi

-For this project I'm using a Raspberry Pi 4 MobelB+.
-As long as you use the same GPI0 you wont have any change to do.
+For this project I'm using a Raspberry Pi 4 ModelB+.
+As long as you use the same GPI0 you won't have any change to do.

 ```
                        RPI GPIO HEADER